aidacademie/formation_excel/DescriptiveStats.md

 <img src="images/pivot ar18.png">

-Choose to include the histogram (option at the bottom).
 It will computer results in a new spreadsheet for you.
+For Mac, choose to include the histogram (option at the bottom).

 ## The result example